May 2023 update: Added info on hotpress sketchbook performance.

 Here's the wet on wet test.
 Creating gradated wash and colour blends is possible.

 These are horizontal strokes painted while the wash was wet.
 The horizontal strokes are able to blend into the wet wash but not as smoothly compared to other better quality paper as seen below.
+There's also some streaking as the paint moves down.

 You may also notice the horizontal strokes separating into smaller individual streams.